 - Bleeding Walls –

-Nope.
-Originated from an innocent story of green stuff found in the playroom.
+Said to originate from an innocent story of green stuff found on the floor in the playroom.
 Probably just disgusting kid stuff.
-The book said green slime pooling on the carpets, and the movie transformed it to blood.

 - Kathy becomes an ugly old woman –